OCA/l10n-japan/l10n_jp_country_state/readme/DESCRIPTION.rst

-This module will load translation of Japanese prefectures.
+This module updates country state data of Japan with translation.